-Sedimentary basins are important records of Earth’s history and may host significant resources including petroleum, minerals and groundwater.Read more about Petroleum geoscience
+Sedimentary basins are important records of Earth’s history and may host significant resources including petroleum, minerals and groundwater.Read more about this topic and meet our staff

 Early life and biotic evolution

 The fossil record provides the basis for our understanding of Earth’s biotic evolution.
-Our most ancient terranes present glimpses of life on the Early Earth.Read more about Early life and biotic evolution
+Our most ancient terranes present glimpses of life on the Early Earth.Read more about this topic and meet our staff

 Faculty of Science

 Faculty of Science is uncovering exactly how it has the power to change our world for the better

 You can research your PhD at UWA and join leading academics and researchers on innovative projects answering the world’s big questions through our PhD opportunities in Science.

 As a leading Australian research-intensive university, UWA’s Faculty of Science is at the forefront of discovery.